GeoNet/fdsn/cmd/fdsn-ws/README.md

 The fdsn-station service will download and cache it in "etc/" for later use (when the service restarts).

 Downloading and unmarshaling the fdsn-station xml could take long : Unmarshaling a 174MB xml takes about 10 seconds in my MacBookPro(2017), and downloading it takes much longer.
-The will /fdsnws/station/1/query keep returning 500 error with "Station data not ready" message until the xml is fully unmarshaled.
+The service (/fdsnws/station/1/query) will keep returning 500 error with "Station data not ready" message until the xml is fully unmarshaled.

 ###Testing
 There's a small fdsn-station-test.xml file in "etc/" for testing.